-Assessment - Consistent - The subject land not identified as being bushfire prone land.
-Should the Planning Proposal receive a Gateway Determination, it will be updated to reflect comment from NSW Rural Fire Service prior to public exhibition, as required.
+Assessment - Consistent - The subject land is identified as being partly bushfire prone land.
+No development is proposed on the subject land which would be adversely affected by any bushfire event.
+Should the Planning Proposal receive a Gateway Determination, it will be updated to reflect comment from NSW RFS prior to public exhibition, as required.